grofers/droid-dex/README.md

 ## Introduction

-Droid Dex is a powerful tool crafted to enhance the performance of your Android applications, ultimately elevating the user experience.
-With a focus on addressing key performance issues, it is your solution for addressing prevalent challenges like Jerky(Janky) Scrolling, Out of Memory errors (OOMs), High Battery Consumption, and instances of Application Not Responding (ANR).
+Droid Dex helps you make smart, device-aware decisions like:

+- Delivering high-definition images and advanced animations only to capable devices
+- Optimize layouts for mid-tier phones to prevent lag and freezes
+- Skip heavy video playback on lower-end hardware to avoid crashes

-It classifies and lets you analyze Android Device Performance across various parameters like:
+It is a powerful tool that classifies and analyzes Android device performance across multiple parameters:

 | PARAMETER                                                                                                                  | DESCRIPTION                                         |
 |----------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------|